ecssiah/last-ditch/Notes.md

 * VERY consequential damage and social instability from fighting
 * Characters can move through each other
 * Camera controlled by WASD, character movement point/click
+* Wiring and plumbing in walls and floors, possibility of developing wireless
+* Lightning setup using transparent black overlays

 ## Characters